 Jingdong Mall is often named JD.com by Chinese consumers.
 There are 300 million monthly users on this e-commerce platform.
 Chinese shoppers often go on JD.com to find makeup, sportswear, sofas, or even food.

 The key differentiation of JD.com is it works more as a distributor than an e-commerce platform.
 What does it mean?
 Jingdong Mall pays a lot of attention to the monitoring of its goods.
 In a word, your package will never be lost.
 For this e-commerce platform, customer service is very important.
-Even if JD is a market place, they will buy the products from brands before selling them to customers.
-They have the property on their stocks, so they are more cautious about the delivery and customer service… and they can earn a greater margin!

 Today, JD.com has 500 warehouses all over China.

-In the Gentlemen Marketing Agency, we are a China-based Digital Marketing Agency.
+We are a China-based Digital Marketing Agency.
 We are specialized in cosmetics and have worked with major beauty brands in China: L’Oréal, René Furterer, Coslys, Guerlain, Yves Saint Laurent Beauté, Avène, etc… We have 70+ digital experts who stay up-to-date with cosmetics trends in China to provide the most effective solutions for:

 - “New brand” entering the Chinese market